Skip to main content

 - 7. The content is not just the main page with city names swapped

-If you can't tick those boxes honestly, the page isn't ready.
+If you can't honestly check all those boxes, the page isn't ready yet.

 How to Talk to Your Developer About This

-You don't need to become an SEO expert.
-You just need to brief your developer clearly.
+You don't need to become an SEO expert to get this right.
+You just need to communicate clearly with your developer.

 - "If we build 5–10 city pages, how will you keep the content from being near-duplicated?"